 This summary would be similarly applicable in other states.

 Okay, that was a lot of information to take in.
 You are doing great if you made it this far!
-Let’s wrap up this installment.
+Let’s wrap up.

-The more you learn about the legal system, the more you will have an appreciation and respect for all the ethical officers of the court, who live by their oaths, stand firm against corruption, and hold their unethical colleagues accountable.
+The more you learn about the legal system, the more you will have an appreciation and respect for the oath-following officers of the court who faithfully follow the rules, stand firm against corruption, and hold their oath-breaking colleagues accountable.

 Update: See: The Wall Street Journal’s, “131 Federal Judges Broke the Law by Hearing Cases Where They Had a Financial Interest,” and Reuter’s “Thousands of U.S. judges who broke laws or oaths remained on the bench.”